Qamrul-Hassan/Qamrul-Hassan/README.md

 ![WEB DEVELOPER](https://pbs.twimg.com/profile_banners/247298919/1724349046/600x200)

 I am passionate web developer with a strong background in creating dynamic and responsive websites.
-I am learning1 front-end and back-end development, now learning HTML, CSS, JavaScript, and modern frameworks like React .
+I am learning1 front-end and back-end development, now learning HTML, CSS, Bootstrap, Tailwind JavaScript, and modern frameworks like React .
 My journey into coding began with a curiosity about how websites work, which quickly turned into a full-blown passion for building intuitive and user-friendly digital experiences.

 Skills: HTML / CSS/ TAILWIND